 Pack Light: Things You Need to Bring When Traveling Japan

 Out of all the countries you will visit, Japan is probably the most formal.
 When packing clothes it is important to pick casual pieces that look great in any situation.
 Tokyo is consistently rated as the safest place to live in the world, but always be aware of your surroundings when backpacking Japan.
+Our Japan packing list is based off what you would need for two weeks of travel that would fit in a 46L backpack.

 A note about Japan: There is a very popular myth that the Japanese are easily offended by slight things foreigners do, such as not using chopsticks properly, not slurping Ramen the proper way, and other strange things.
 This may be true to a small group of Japanese people, but for the most part they don’t care.
 They understand you are not familiar with Japanese customs and give you the benefit of the doubt; above all also be respectable.